vatstack/docs/validations.md

 - **Norway**: Organization Number (`no_vat`)
 - **Switzerland**: Business Identification Number (`ch_vat`)

-If you have a specific requirement, we’re happy to integrate more government services.
+If you are looking to test VAT IDs before deploying for production, refer to our [testing documentation](https://vatstack.com/docs/testing).
 Below section explains how you can submit validation requests for each region.

 ### Australia